devjobe/D0037D-Lab4/README.md

 > How can the lab be improved?

-Not much to say, it's fine as is.
-At the point of writing this I have not done the optional ones which I might do later.
+In Task 6, the function signature for `checkMissing` is unusable.
+There is no way to for the caller to know how many cards are in the array if all you return is a pointer.

+Since the last ones are optional maybe allow the student to choose a game to implement.

 > Additionally, write an estimate how many hours you spent on this lab.

+About 1.5h for task 1.
+About 1h for both 3 and 6.
-About 1.5h, .5h, 1h and .5 for task 1, 2, 3, and 4 respectivly.
+About 30min for 2, 4 and 5.
-Spent another hour refactoring Input.h but I don't count it as part of the lab.
+Spent an hour refactoring Input.h but I don't count it as part of the lab.